Interview: ORIGINALS… Richard Norris

 Along the way, he’s also worked with The Clash’s Joe Strummer, collaborated with acid guru Timothy Leary, subverted the acid house movement alongside Throbbing Gristle’s Genesis P-Orridge, and written the template for eccentric electroclash with his God Made Me Hardcore project (a guilty pleasure at 909originals Towers)… all chapters in a life story that has plenty of pages still to go.

 His latest project is Circle Sky, alongside Martin Dubka, whose new album Dream Colour is due out in the coming weeks.
 Allied to that, he’s also just put out a solo album Hypnotic Response, as well as a new The Grid record alongside legendary King Crimson guitarist Robert Fripp.
 All in a day’s work, in other words.

 As part of our ORIGINALS series, 909originals caught up with him.
-Part two can be found here.

 Hi Richard, thanks for talking to us.
 Let’s start by talking about the forthcoming Circle Sky album, Dream Colour.
 Am I right in thinking that was originally scheduled for before lockdown?